Helpful?

 Answer: A judge in Small Claims Court is required to provide reasons for their decisions to ensure clarity for the parties and facilitate any potential appeals.
 This obligation enhances transparency and supports equitable access to justice, allowing you to understand the rationale behind legal outcomes.

-Is a Small Claims Court Judge Required to Provide An Explanation For a Decision?
+Are Small Claims Court Judges Required to Explain the Reasoning Behind a Decision?

 Court Decisions, Even Small Claims Court Decisions, Must be Explained With the Reasoning For the Decision Provided By the Judge.